HAROGIC-Technologies/soapy-htra/README.md

 ### 1. 🔨 Install the SDK

-To install the SDK, you can take the `Linux_Example/Install_HTRA_SDK` path of your USB stick provided by Harogic, or you can use the [unofficial GitHub repository](https://github.com/PentHertz/rfswift_harogic_install/releases) and download the `Install_HTRA_SDK.zip` you will unzip.
+To install the SDK, you can take the `Linux_Example/Install_HTRA_SDK` path of your USB stick provided by Harogic

 Then entering in the `Install_HTRA_SDK` folder you can install everything as follows: